bertptrs/beul/README.md

 ### Backwards compatibility

 This crate requires at least Rust 1.68, due to its reliance on [std::pin::pin!].
-Increases in this version will be considered breaking changes.
+Increases in this version will be considered breaking changes and will be avoided if possible.
+The minimum supported Rust version will only be bumped in major or minor versions.
 This crate follows semantic versioning.

 ### Limitations